 "Slightly creepy, strangely soothing, and entirely enthralling, Jethro Pickett’s latest offering Gene is your golden ticket to the world’s most twisted chocolate factory." - Happy Mag

 Jethro Pickett is a Melbourne based singer songwriter who has just released his second record, France, via Behind The Beat Records.
 Written and Recorded between Dublin, London and Yikesville studio in Melbourne, France is a fresh sounding release with elements of freak folk and psychedelia.
 Melodic songs are at the core.
-Currently on tour in Australia and about to head to Europe in July/August, catch Jethro live with his band or order France at all good record stores.
+Currently on tour in Europe, catch Jethro live with his band or order France at all good record stores.

 2013 saw the release of Jethro's debut album By the Time I Get to Wilmot, consisting of ten songs that journey from the Tasmanian hills to the heart of the listener.
 Through a warm voice and collection of classic sounds, he guides the audience along a trail of stories and insights from the past to the present.
 Histories and hopes are revealed in these intriguing songs.